Inca Kola: Competition

-Lindley underwent corporate restructuring in 1997.
-This expansion resulted in a significant debt load that took a heavy toll, leading to a loss of nearly $5 million in 1999.
-In search of external assistance, the company turned to Coca-Cola Co., which acquired half of Inca Kola Perú and one-fifth of Corporación José R. Lindley S.A. for an undisclosed sum believed to be around $200 million.
-Johnny Lindley Taboada, a grandson of the founder and chairman of Corporación José R. Lindley S.A., became the chairman of the joint venture between Coca-Cola and Inca Kola.
-Coca-Cola emerged as the sole owner of the Inca Kola trademark outside Peru, while a joint-venture agreement was established for operations within Peru.
-To date, Ecuador and the United States (mostly New York and the rest of the Northeast) are two of the countries where Inca Kola is bottled by the Coca-Cola Company.
+In 1997, Lindley underwent corporate restructuring.
+This expansion led to a loss of nearly $5 million in 1999.
+The company turned to Coca-Cola Co. for assistance, Coca-Cola Co acquired half of Inca Kola Perú and one-fifth of Corporación José R. Lindley S.A. for an undisclosed amount.
+The grandson of the founder and chairman of Corporación José R. Lindley S.A.
+Johnny Lindley Taboada became the chairman of the joint venture between Coca-Cola and Inca Kola.
+Coca-Cola emerged as the sole owner of the Inca Kola trademark outside Peru, and a joint-venture agreement was established for operations within Peru.
+Ecuador and the United States (mostly New York and the rest of the Northeast) are two of the countries where Inca Kola currently bottled by the Coca-Cola Company.

-During the time that the two giants were negotiating, various smaller companies began to emerge in Peru, selling drinks that competed both with Coca-Cola (Peru Cola, Cola Nacional, Inti Cola, Kola Real, etc.) and Inca Kola (Isaac Kola, Triple Kola, Concordia, Oro etc.).
-Their main selling point was that Inca Kola was no longer a Peruvian company, having sold out to a foreign company, and therefore not deserving of their money.
+While negotiations between the two companies were underway, numerous small-scale beverage companies emerged in Peru, selling drinks that competed both with Coca-Cola (Peru Cola, Cola Nacional, Inti Cola, Kola Real, etc.) and Inca Kola (Isaac Kola, Triple Kola, Concordia, Oro etc.).
+These companies promote their products by claiming Inca Kola has been acquired by a foreign company so it is no longer a Peruvian company.

-During 2004, Corporación José R. Lindley S.A. started talks to buy out Embotelladora Latinoamericana S.A., a bottling business that had been bottling Inca Kola since 1973.
-They complained that the price of Inca Kola concentrate had increased sixfold since the merger with Coca-Cola.
-Consequently, they cancelled their contract to bottle Inca Kola in 2000.
-As a result, in early 2005 Corporación José R. Lindley S.A. purchased two-thirds of Embotelladora Latinoamericana for $215 million.
+During 2004, Corporación José R. Lindley S.A. started talks to buy out Embotelladora Latinoamericana S.A..
+The company has been bottling Inca Cola since 1973s.
+Since Inca Cola merged with Coca-Cola, the price of Inca Cola concentrate has increased sixfold.
+The company terminated its bottling contract with Inca Cola in 2000s.
+In November 2nd, 2005s, Corporación José R. Lindley S.A. purchased two-thirds of Embotelladora Latinoamericana for $215 million.
 Corporación José R. Lindley S.A. now bottles Inca Kola as well as all the Coca-Cola products using these bottling facilities, with a combined market share of around 60%.